justaverylee/unclickable-featured-image/readme.txt

 Installation:
 1. Download this repository
-2. Upload the 'unclickable-featured-image' folder to your webserver
+2. Upload the 'unclickable-featured-image' folder to your webserver (it's the whole repo)
 3. Place the 'unclickable-featured-image' folder in the '/wp-content/plugins' folder
 4. Activate the plugin from the WordPress admin console